jorbDehmel/oak/README.md

 `Oak` has modifiable syntax (see the section on preprocessor rules), making it highly customizable and flexible in a way that no other mainstream languages are.
 It supports the creation of "dialects", which are `Oak` variants which use preprocessor rules to support independent syntactical structures.
 In this way, `Oak` provides a strong central core to many branches.

 The `Oak` programming language outlined here bears no relation nor resemblance to the Java prototype of the same name; I was not aware of it until significantly into development.
-I figure that, since Java-`Oak` was never widely deployed, I can continue using the name (especially since no part of this project's development is in any way commercial).

 ## Names